iellwood/MatchAndControlPaper/README.md

 Note that the scripts that use `parallel_run.py` can take half a day or more to run, depending on your CPU.
 Our implementation used 12 processors to run the simulations, but if your system has more cores, you should increase the variable `max_number_of_processes` in our scripts to speed up the computation.

-Finally, some of the files are named `8Hz...`, but this is a legacy naming scheme.
-All runs were performed at 6 Hz.

 #### Table of simulation scripts, the data files they produce and the scripts that make the figures